harrystech/arthur-redshift-etl/README.md

 #### Upload ETL views to S3 (CTAS)

 For tables that are based on views, you need to update the definitions separately.
-These tables are refered to as *CTAS* after the DDL statement that creates them (`CREATE TABLE ...
+These derived tables are referred to as *CTAS* after the DDL statement that creates them (`CREATE TABLE ...
 AS SELECT ...`).

 ```shell
 copy_to_s3.py -s ~/gits/analytics